coridrew/Squirrel.Windows/docs/getting-started.md

 }
 ```

 * Use NuGet Package Explorer (or any other way) to create a NuGet package for your app.

-Make sure that package doesn't have any dependencies.
+1. Make sure that package doesn't have any dependencies.

+1. Make sure the nuspec package id has no spaces or dots (.)

 Here's a good example package:

 ![](http://cl.ly/image/261D2x2X1e3G/content#png)